TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 bundle exec rubocop --init
 ```

 It won't have anything in it besides a comment describing what it is for.
-Now, all you have to do is add the line
+Now, all you have to do is add these lines

 ```yaml
 plugins: